 All owners with ownership greater than 20% will be required to guarantee the SBA loan.

 Other options consider a conventional business loan partnered with shareholder capital or mezzanine debt.
-You can usually expect that the bank loan to be lower loan to enterprise value in these scenarios to mitigate risk.
+You can usually expect that the bank loan to be a lower loan to enterprise value in these scenarios to mitigate risk.
 Commonly you may see bank acquisition debt between 50-65% of enterprise value before other collateral, subordinated debt, covenants, and enhancements are included.

 More businesses will be for sale as Boomers Retire

-According the Exit Planning Institute, nearly 4.5 million businesses with an aggregate of $10 trillion in valuation will be on the sale block in the coming decade.
+According to the Exit Planning Institute, nearly 4.5 million businesses with an aggregate of $10 trillion in valuation will be on the sale block in the coming decade.
 This provides a plethora of opportunities for the millennial and generation x to acquire and grow businesses.

 There are more millennials on the planet than any other generation.
-They are hungry and according the Fast Company, the “Millennial personality seems to be pre-set to ‘leadership’ mode.
+They are hungry and according to the Fast Company, the “Millennial personality seems to be pre-set to ‘leadership’ mode.
 They’re not sitting around waiting for it to happen.”

 We have seen it firsthand at Flagship Bank.
 Mollie Windmiller has been doing awesome things connecting people at LAB Talks, Dr. Rees and his wife Rosalie growing their business Maverick Chiropractor, Natalie Standridge growing her Spanish Immersion childcare business Casa de Corazón®, Brenda Nolby at her gymnastics business Jam Hops, and many others who have purchased, started, or grown their businesses.
 We've even done acquisitions at Flagship Bank and have spoken on it at events around Navigating Small Business Mergers & Acquisitions.

 At Flagship Bank, we are proud to be partnering with Minnesota small businesses and Minnesota business acquisitions.
 Relationship banking can be key as you search for that acquisition and even more so as you get close to closing.
 A bank will need detailed information to underwrite the cash flow of the business.
 Having those conversations about the business loan as the deal starts to come together will not only save you time but also money.